On Sunday, July 1st, Austria took over the semi-annual EU presidency.

 Austria is a clear and strong supporter of Serbia’s bid for EU membership and considers Serbia as a part of Europe.
-However, in order to join the European Union Serbia will have to apply the entire set of … Continue reading
+However, in order to join the European Union Serbia will have to apply the entire set of EU legislation … Continue reading

 Vojvodinian First Minister Igor Mirović stressed in Vienna that Serbia has made significant progress in implementing reforms and creating the most favourable conditions for investment, and that the whole policy of the Government of Vojvodina is focused on economic development. … Continue reading

 Text: Žikica Milošević Those who are trying to judge the spirit of one country only by ethnicity or language, could be baffled by the difference between Canadians and Americans.
-These people are even more baffled when it comes … Continue reading
+These people are even more baffled when it comes to Germany … Continue reading

 Text: Žikica Milošević Austria, a land with no kangaroos, as they use to say by these funny T-shirts, is actually very close to Australia at one point.
 Well, it is one of the richest countries in the world.
 Actually, Australia … Continue reading

 Text: Žikica Milošević Yes, the prominent trademark of Austria was always its inclination towards music.
 But, not so much recently.
 Recently we had Falco or Opus in the 1980s.
 Enough for pop-charts.
 But in the 18th and 19th century.
 London … Continue reading

-We offer children skills that make them permanently employable Contrary to popular belief that dual education produces cheap workforce, the actual essence of this model is creating opportunities for permanent employment right after finished school, or after loosing … Continue reading
+We offer children skills that make them permanently employable Contrary to popular belief that dual education produces cheap workforce, the actual essence of this model is creating opportunities for permanent employment right after finished school, or after loosing a job. … Continue reading

 Bilateral relations between Serbia and Austria are picking up pace both politically and economically.
 The improved results in trading between the two countries are accompanied by an interminable arrival of Austrian investors to Serbia.
 The Serbian Chamber of Commerce wants … Continue reading

 Only if the profiles are up to date, companies are willing to invest their time and money into training young people.
-How important dual education is and how is Austria helping Serbia in order to implement elements of … Continue reading
+How important dual education is and how is Austria helping Serbia in order to implement elements of dual education … Continue reading

 Relations between Serbia and Austria are at „five-stars-level“.
 However, they can be improved to „five-stars +“.
 It will take very specific efforts, among which would be the need and desire to make Serbia still better known to Austrian people.
 Serbia … Continue reading

 Despite being a relatively small country, Austria attracts a disproportionally large number of tourists.
 With its castles and cities, small towns and mountains, the mighty Alps and pristine nature, cuisine and architecture, it is far more than a bunch of … Continue reading